 Air pollution shortens lifespan of Indian population

-According to the report by the Centre for Science and Environment, air pollution shortened the lifespan of 43.4% of India’s population, by five years or more in 2020.
+A report released last year by the Centre for Science and Environment revealed that air pollution has significantly reduced the lifespan of 43.4% of India's population, causing a decrease of five years or more in 2020.

 The report further reveals that the impact of air pollution is more severe in rural areas than in urban areas.
 In rural areas, people’s lives are on average cut short by 5 years and 2 months, which is 9 months more than the average lifespan lost by urban Indians.